-EDU 8120 - Faith, Ethics, and Social Issues in Educational Leadership
+EDU 8120 - Faith, Ethics, and Social Issues in Educational Leadership organizational settings.

-Credits, 3 sem. hrs.
-This course is intended to familiarize students with principles, practices, and trends in faith, ethics, and social issues related to educational leadership within a variety of organizational settings.
 The orientation of the course is toward enabling individuals to reflect on their personal religious faith, practice, and ethical frameworks from which decisions are influenced and to analyze and critique social issues in various contexts.